Is downsizing your home for retirement a good idea?

 There’s potential for increased mobility and accessibility

-Choosing a home with features like a single-level layout or aging-in-place modifications can enhance mobility and accessibility.
+Choosing a home with features like a single-level layout or aging-in-place modifications can enhance accessibility.
 These added details foster safety and help you maintain independence throughout retirement.

 If you choose to move to a senior living community, your dedicated space will likely have accessibility features integrated.
 It can save you the effort and cost of modifying a property yourself.